ErpNetDocs/tech/modules/work-management/agile/security.md

 This configuration affects users according to the groups they belong to.

-- **Jacob Turner** is a member of both **Managers** and **Website Redesign**.
-As a result, his effective permissions combine the rights granted through both groups.
-He can maintain the project and perform all allowed Case state transitions in this example.
+- **Jacob Turner** is a member of the **Managers** group.
+As a result, he can maintain the project and perform all allowed Case state transitions in this example.

-- **Sophia Fletcher** is a member of **Website Redesign** only.
+- **Sophia Fletcher** is a member of the **Website Redesign** group.
 She can open the project and work with its Cases according to the permissions granted to that group, but she cannot update the project, delete it, administer its security settings, or move a Case to **READY**.

 **Visibility and blocked state transition**